andersevenrud/microservice-rnd/docs/development.md

 ## Git hooks

-Git hooks are provided to do preliminary code checks before it enters CI.
+Git hooks are provided to do preliminary checks before it enters CI.

-Simply run: `npm install` in the root directory and checks will be run on the pre-commit hook.
+Simply run: `npm install` in the root directory and hooks will be run on any git action.

 ## Installing dependencies